gotokatsuya/RSSTS/README.md

 RSSTS = Report Screenshot To Slack

 You can report a screenshot of your application to slack channels that you like.
+Scressnshot may be sent when you tap a notification of this library.

 ## How to use
 ```java